savob/statopt-python/README.md

 # Credit

 Originally written in MATLAB by Jeremy Cosson-Martin and Jhoan Salinas for Ali Sheikholeslami's research group.
-Porting to Python was done by Savo Bajic as a project for Ali Sheikholeslami's wireline course, ECE1392, based on version 1.11 of StatEye in MATLAB.
+Porting to Python was done by Savo Bajic as a project for Ali Sheikholeslami's wireline course, ECE1392, based on version 1.11 of StatEye in MATLAB, although it has been updated since in parallel with the MATLAB version.

 The Touchstone files used for examples were provided by Samtec as part of the IEEE 802.3ck 100 Gb/s per Lane Electrical Study Group.
 More information is available in the [Touchstone folder readme](/touchstone/readme.md).